 Even small and medium-sized organisations traditionally operating with finance managers or financial controllers are increasingly shifting to CFOs.

 Salaries vary between regions, industries, and organisational size, but one can earn around 250k USD (230k EUR), with a publicly listed role often being double that amount.

 The path to becoming a CFO is still heavily focused along functional lines, as broad financial experience is still a prerequisite.

-One would expect to start their career in an organisation’s finance department, as that of a Management Accountant or Financial Manager, progress to being a Financial Controller or Finance Director, and eventually aim for the top spot.
-Lateral moves such as Internal Auditor or even as a Project Manager of business systems implementation would be beneficial to provide a well-rounded experience.
+One would expect to start their career in an organisation’s finance department as a management accountant or financial manager, progress to being a financial controller or finance director, and eventually aim for the top spot.
+Lateral moves such as an internal auditor or even a project manager of business systems implementation would be beneficial to provide a well-rounded experience.

 Depending on one’s career and experience, one could expect to reach the top role within 7–10 years from the start, but for large publicly listed companies, it would be common to stretch the horizon to 15 or even 20 years.

 Pursue Leadership Opportunities

 The phrase “lateral moves” has been mentioned a few times; a young professional should not be afraid to switch from finance to other roles with “finance in the background” and potentially to a small general management role or even a leading customer service experience.

 Involvement in M&A or digital transformation is also highly valued.